 Washington Colony was seeing positive growth trends and progress toward the LCAP goals according to the LCFF evaluation rubrics in ELA/Math.
-Based on the review of state and local performance indicators as reported in the ELA/MATH CA DataQuest and Dashboard data for 2019; there were positive results on the CAASPP ELA/MATH data for Spring 2021 despite the COVID-19 Pandemic disruption in school attendance and daily instruction.
-The CAASPP ELA results show a 35.02% Met or Exceeded Standard for ELA.
-The CAASPP MATH results show a 21.28% Met or Exceeded Standard for all students.
+Based on the review of state and local performance indicators as reported in the ELA/MATH CA DataQuest and Dashboard data for 2022, there were positive results on the CAASPP ELA/MATH data.
+The CAASPP ELA results show a 34.74.02% Met or Exceeded Standard for ELA.
+The CAASPP MATH results show a 27.01% Met or Exceeded Standard for all students.

-Due to the COVID-19 Pandemic, the State CAASPP assessments were suspended for the 2019-20 school year and the CAASPP administration was re-instated in Spring 2021.
-According to local assessment data and Educational Partners' input surveys, the district implemented the Washington Colony Fall Reopening Plan with notable success.
-The plan orchestrated first to bring students back safely for 5-day in-person instruction for the entire year including an Independent Study program.
-Both models offered synchronous and asynchronous instruction.
-At the beginning of the school year in August 2021, the district provided and deployed daily access to Chromebooks for all students for ELA/ELD and Math instruction.
+Post-pandemic, CAASPP assessment data and Educational Partners' input surveys, reflect success with continued implementation of the instructional supports made possible because of the pandemic and the continued momentum of supports and services interrupted by the pandemic.
+According to local assessment data and Educational Partners' input surveys, the district implemented the Washington Colony Fall 2021 Reopening Plan with notable success.
+During the beginning of the school year in August 2022, the district provided and deployed daily access to Chromebooks for all students for ELA/ELD and Math instruction.
 Further, the district provided technology/Hotspots for all families; high standard protocols for health and safety; and access to online programs.
 All K-8 classrooms have interactive SMARTBoards and higher internet speed and website filter security systems.
 Washington Colony maintained services for Students with Disabilities; daily allocated time for designated English language development; and time for teachers to address students exhibiting learning loss with the Expanded Learning Opportunity programs such as After School Tutoring, Winter Academy, Spring Academy and an extended 3 week Summer School Program.

 Washington Colony continued the implementation of effective intervention instruction with daily tutoring supporting Reading and Math with the after school program throughout the year.

-As indicated in Goal 1 Action 1.2 Retain FTE Music and FTE PE teacher to provide release time for professional Learning communities, during the 2021-22 reopening for 5-days per week of instruction, supplemental instructional supports continued with Reading Lab services and PE/Music.
-As it is indicated in Goal 1 Action 1.6 Professional Development for ELA/ELD/Math Full Implementation of Common Core State Standards (CCSS), support was available from the Teacher on Special Assignment (TSA)-ELD & Special Programs while the Literacy ELA/ELD coach position was vacant; the two part-time intervention teachers, two bilingual instructional aides; and access to supplemental reading programs.
-These supports have shown improvement in Reading scores and reducing the reading gaps for low-income students, English Learners, and foster youth.
+As indicated in Goal 1 Action 1.2 Retaining the FTE Music and FTE PE teachers to provide release time for professional Learning communities remains as a critical piece in addressing the instructional needs of students.
+During the 2022-23 in-person instruction, supplemental instructional supports continued with Reading Lab services and PE/Music.
+As it is indicated in Goal 1 Action 1.6 Professional Development for ELA/ELD/Math Full Implementation of Common Core State Standards (CCSS), support was available from the Teacher on Special Assignment (TSA)-ELD & Special Programs while the Literacy ELA/ELD coach position is vacant.
+One full-time intervention teacher, three bilingual instructional aides; and access to supplemental reading programs have shown improvement in Reading scores and reducing the reading gaps for low-income students, English Learners, and foster youth.
 Local standards based assessments from Illuminate and the Renaissance STAR Reading/Math assessments continued throughout the year to monitor progress and inform instruction.
 The district also invested in a robust ELA/Math/ELD professional development plan for teachers and provided weekly PLC collaboration opportunities.